cocoitali/react-american-football-scoreboard/README.md

 - [x] The scores in the JSX are currently hardcoded to 32 points each.
 Remove the hardcoded values
 - [x] Render the state values from what we just set up in steps 1 and 2
-- [ ] Play around with different initial values to test if they are rendering on the DOM correctly
+- [x] Play around with different initial values to test if they are rendering on the DOM correctly

 ### STEP 4 - Add Click Functionality to Increment the Scores

-- [ ] Add the `onClick` handler to each function
+- [ ] Add the `onClick` handler to each button
 - [ ] Determine how much you will need to increment the score for each button
   - [ ] A touchdown is worth 7 points (assume the following extra point is made)
   - [ ] A field goal is worth 3 points